On the topology of the limit sets of non-autonomous iterated function systems: Introduction and the main theorems

 \subsubsection{Mandelbrot fractal percolation}

-While we are partly interested in randomly generated non-autonomous fractal squares, another type of random fractal is also studied by many authors.
-The most important problem concerns the connectivity properties of the following. \begin{example}[Fractal percolation, which is not the same as Example \ref{ex:fracSqSimple}] Let $X$ be the unit square.
-Divide the square into $3\times3$ equal subsquares and retain each subsquare independently with probability $p$.
-Repeat this process recursively on each retained subsquare infinitely many times.
-The resulting set is called the Mandelbrot percolation fractal or a fractal percolation set. \end{example}
+While we are partly interested in randomly generated non-autonomous fractal squares, another type of random fractal has also been studied by many authors.
+A central problem concerns the connectivity properties of the following random fractal.

+\begin{example}[Fractal percolation] Let $X$ be the unit square.
+Divide the square into $3\times3$ equal subsquares.
+Independently for each subsquare, retain it with probability $p$ and discard it with probability $1-p$.
+The same procedure is then applied recursively and independently to each retained subsquare.
+The intersection of the sets retained at all stages is called a Mandelbrot percolation fractal, or a fractal percolation set.
+This construction differs from that in Example~\ref{ex:fracSqSimple} \end{example}

 Since the decision to retain or discard each subsquare is made independently at each subsquare, the resulting set may exhibit a more intricate structure than the limit set of Example \ref{ex:fracSqSimple}.
 Compare Figures \ref{fig:fracSq} and \ref{fig:percolation}.